 - never disclose their phone number or address

 - never send photographs of themselves that clearly show their identity

 - never agree to meet someone they have met online without your permission and at the very least with adult supervision

 Inappropriate, offensive or illegal content

-We know that it can be difficult to monitor what your kids are viewing, as the devices they use provide online access at any time of the day.
-Your kids may not deliberately seek out inappropriate content, rather they may accidentally access it while undertaking online searches or opening content referred from others.
+We know that it can be difficult to monitor what your children are viewing, as the devices they use provide online access at any time of the day.
+Your child may not deliberately seek out inappropriate content, rather they may accidentally access it while undertaking online searches or opening content referred from others.
 They may also be able to use their personal devices to discover content blocked by home and school filters.

 So what type of content might be considered as inappropriate, offensive or illegal?
 It’s any type of content that could be damaging to young people, including:

 - real or simulated violence

 - illegal images of child sexual abusecontent promoting hate based on race, religion or sexual preference